TheDevHorse/clean-architecture/README.md

 # **Clean Architecture**

-## **Overview**

-Your project is a well-structured application designed following the principles of **Clean Architecture**, emphasizing clarity, maintainability, and scalability.
-The architecture organizes the application into distinct layers, each with specific responsibilities, ensuring that the core business logic remains independent of external frameworks or implementations.
+Clean Architecture is a design philosophy that emphasizes clarity, maintainability, and scalability in application development.
+By organizing an application into distinct layers, each with specific responsibilities, Clean Architecture ensures that core business logic remains independent of external frameworks, libraries, or implementation details.
+This separation promotes flexibility, testability, and long-term adaptability.

 ---

 ## **Key Components**

 ### **Domain Layer**
 - Represents the core of the application, containing the fundamental business logic and entities.
 - This is the heart of the system, where all critical business rules reside, ensuring they are unaffected by changes in other layers.

 ### **Use Case Layer**
 - Implements application-specific operations by defining and orchestrating the business logic.
 - This layer acts as a bridge between the domain and the external world, ensuring the integrity of processes such as creating, updating, or retrieving data.

 ### **Ports**
 - Defines interfaces that establish boundaries between the use case layer and external systems.
     - **Input Ports**: Facilitate communication with the application’s core.
     - **Output Ports**: Abstract interactions with external components such as databases or APIs, promoting flexibility and independence.

 ### **Infrastructure Layer**
 - Handles implementation details, including data persistence and communication with external systems.